-(a) by inserting, in subsection one of section Amendment seventy-four, after the words "or coast-trade of Act 1901 No. 60, Part ships" the words "or harbour and river vi, s.
-74 (1). steamers";

-(b) by omitting from section seventy-five the word Sec.
-75. "or master of a harbour and river steamer" and substituting therefor the words "or master. or mate of a harbour and river steamer";
+- (a) by inserting, in subsection one of section Sec.
+74 (1). seventy-four, after the words "or coast-trade ships" the words "or harbour and river steamers"; - (b) by omitting from section seventy-five the word sec.
+75. "or master of a harbour and river steamer" and substituting therefor the words "or master, or mate of a harbour and river steamer";

-(c) by a mitting sections seventy-seven and seventy- Secs.
-77, 78. eight, and substituting therefor the following new sections:
+(c) by omitting sections seventy-seven and seventy-secs.
+77, 78. eight, and substituting therefor the following new sections:-

-77. Engineers' certificates shall be of the Classes of classes and grades, and in the forms prescribed.
+77. Engineers' certificates shall be of the Classes of classes and grades, and in the forms prescribed. certificates.

-78. (1) Examinations of candidates for cer-Examination tificates of competency as engineers shall be for engineer's held at such times and places as are prescribed. competency.
+78. (1) Examinations of candidates for cer- Examination tificates of competency as engineers shall be for engineer's of held at such times and places as are prescribed. competency.